-Now, the $20 Pinot Noir is one of the last of a dying breed.
+Now, the under $25 Pinot Noir is one of the last of a dying breed.
 You really need to know where to look, because chances are the quality won’t be there even if the price tag is.
 Today’s wine manages to have both – but it’s an anomaly.

-If you somehow make a really good $20 Pinot, it just means you locked into something a long time ago.
+If you somehow make a really good under $25 Pinot, it just means you locked into something a long time ago.
 Back in the early 1980’s when the Hahn Family started planting in Monterey County, they were called crazy.
 Sound familiar?
 All the pioneers in this industry are.